not-ludwig/aosp_camerafix/README.md

 # aosp_camerafix

 Camera Fix for AOSP ROMS, Tested on SAMSUNG N920T.
+AOSP = Android Open Source Project

+Fix for when the camera suddenly stops working or displays an all red/gray/black background.

 Should work on all devices of similar kind ROOTED WITH MAGISK.
 I do not claim responsability for any damage or lost data.
 Use at your own risk.